Microsoft names ex-antivirus employee as botnet 'suspect'

 "Further, the complaint alleges that he used the malware to control, operate, maintain and grow the Kelihos botnet.

-"These allegations are based on evidence Microsoft investigators uncovered while analysing the Kelihos malware."'Wrong route'
+"These allegations are based on evidence Microsoft investigators uncovered while analysing the Kelihos malware."

 Microsoft said Mr Sabelnikov is currently working on a freelance basis with a software development and consulting firm.